LaunchCodeEducation/intro-to-programming-csharp/src/chapters/git/repositories-and-commits.rst

 .. pull-quote::

-   The general rule of thumb is that any time a significant change in functionality is made, a commit should be made.
+   Any time you make a significant change in functionality, you should a commit your work.

 If you have created the Git repository and are ready to commit, you can do so by following the commit process.

 .. note::

-   Git does have a simple commit command, however, making a proper commit requires that you follow a longer procedure than just one command.
+   Git does have a simple commit command; however, making a proper commit requires that you follow a longer procedure.

 .. index:: ! stages of a commit